Digital Motion X-ray (DMX)

 How quickly will I know my results?

-You will receive a link to see your actual scan on it immediately.
-An official report will be sent to you and the referring provider within five business days.
+You will receive a link to see and download your actual scan on it immediately.
+An official report will follow.
 For patients of Caring Medical, the Prolotherapist will go over the DMX at your appointment.
 For patients who have Prolotherapy treatment scheduled for the same day as their DMX, the treatment will be done after the DMX exam.

 The report will be a comprehensive analysis of what was found during the exam, providing you and your healthcare team the information you need to make informed decisions on diagnoses and future medical care.
 Check out Ross Hauser’s DMX Report, taken after he had been suffering from cervical radiculopathy.
 The report clearly shows cervical instability, which was then treated with Prolotherapy to stabilize the cervical vertebrae and stop the radiculopathy.